etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

 - `automatic_schema_changes` (Boolean) Whether schema changes detected during transformation should be handled automatically or not.
 Defaults to `true`.
-Requires replacement if changed.
+Requires replacement if changed. ; Default: true
 - `last_updated_column` (String) Name of a column that indicates the time the record was updated at the destination.
 Requires replacement if changed.
 - `pre10_dot2_runtime_support` (Boolean) This setting disables column mapping on the tables created by this pipeline.